We’ve helped businesses recover from more than 4,000 disasters in the last 40 years.

-Here are five disaster recovery (DR) lessons we’ve learned from thousands of disasters that can help you prepare for the worst.
+Here are four disaster recovery (DR) lessons we’ve learned from thousands of disasters that can help you prepare for the worst.

-Increasingly, however, data loss is a major threat.
-Cyberattacks often happen weeks or months before anyone notices, which means malware can spread potentially corrupting your backups.
+In addition to displacement, data loss has become a major threat in the aftermath of a cyberattack or disaster.
+Cyberattacks often happen weeks or months before anyone notices, which means malware can spread and potentially corrupt your backups.
 Without a segmented network or multiple copies, your data is at risk.

 While tape backup may still be a viable option for some businesses, now we have the cloud.
-It’s much more seamless and faster than tapes, not to mention that storage replication across a dedicated network ensures site-to-site recovery and prevents data loss.
+It’s much more seamless and faster than tapes, and can reduce the cost of downtime, which averages more than $4,300 per minute.
+Using the cloud for storage replication across a dedicated network ensures site-to-site recovery and prevents data loss.
 It’s also more cost-effective, since you only pay for what you use, and it scales with your data.

 Disasters can happen when you least expect it.
 You might not be able to prevent the storm, but you can prepare your company to handle the situation by taking the necessary precautions to keep your business up and running with minimal disruptions.

-Paying attention to these five lessons is a good place to start.
+Paying attention to these four lessons is a good place to start.
 This is what the most resilient companies do, and it’s why they’ve stayed afloat while others have not.